yuvalbatan/writeups/tryhackme/The_Marketplace.md

 python -c 'import pty;pty.spawn("/bin/bash")'
 ```

-As a user I don't know, I'll check again what groups and what premissions this user has:
+As a user I don't know.
+I'll check what groups and permissions this user has:
 ```bash
 id
 ```